Anatahan: Geography

 Anatahan is roughly elliptical in shape, with a length of 9 km and a width of 4 km and an area of 33.9 sqkm.
-The island is the summit of stratovolcano which reaches an altitude of 790 m above sea level at its highest peak.
+The island is the summit of a stratovolcano which reaches an altitude of 790 m above sea level at its highest peak.

 The volcano is topped by a caldera, 2.3 km wide, which is divided into an eastern and western portion, with the eastern portion around 250 m lower than the western.
 Sparseness of vegetation in the most recent lava flows on Anatahan indicated that they were of Holocene age.
 In April 1990, the inhabitants of the western coast of the island were evacuated after earthquake swarms and active fumaroles indicated that an eruption might be imminent, but no eruption occurred at that time.
 A further earthquake swarm occurred in May 1992.
-The first historical eruption of Anatahan occurred in May 2003, when a large explosive eruption with a VEI of 4 took place forming a new crater inside the eastern caldera and causing an ash plume 12 km high which impaired air traffic to Saipan and Guam.
+The first historical eruption of Anatahan occurred in May 2003, when a large explosive eruption with a Volcanic Explosivity Index of 4 took place forming a new crater inside the eastern caldera and causing an ash plume 12 km high which impaired air traffic to Saipan and Guam.

 The most recent eruption was in 2007, and lasted until 2008.